 - The HSA is the state sponsored body in Ireland with responsibility for securing safety, health and welfare at work and operate under the Safety, Health and Welfare at Work Act 2005.
 Working in partnership with employers and employees, our responsibility is to ensure that safety and health in the workplace is a key priority for everyone.

-The Department of Social and Family Affairs is responsible for compliance with the
+The Department of Social Protection is responsible for compliance with the

 social welfare aspects of employment and the Revenue Commissioners are responsible for the tax compliance aspects of employment law.